leportella/v4/content/en/posts/2023-10-06-growing-as-an-eng-at-stripe.md

 Well, this is a *very* short summary of my now 4,5 years at Stripe.
 I guess thinking about it I could probably write another book just on the things I experienced here!
 Just happy to still be here, to still be growing and hopefully it won't take me 4 years to write a follow up one :)

+---

+*Special thanks to Kate Apostolou for making these beautiful slides and Paul Crayston, Steffi Hoydich and David Singleton for helping me write this <3*

+---